fair-workflows/nanopub/README.md

 for s, p, o in np.provenance:
     print(s,p,o)

-# See the list of concepts that are introduced by this nanopublication
+# See the concept that is introduced by this nanopublication (if any)
 print(np.introduces_concept)
 ```